bbauska/CSS-Notes4Pros/README.md

 > When creating your CSS style sheet, you should maintain the lowest
 > specificity as possible.
 If you need to make the specificity a little
 > higher to overwrite another method, make it higher but as low as
 > possible to make it higher.
-You shouldn\'t need to have a selector
+You shouldn&apos;t need to have a selector
 > like this:

 body